mkusaka/cf-aigw-logpush-dd-decripter/README.md

 ## Overview

-This Worker receives encrypted logs from Cloudflare AI Gateway via Logpush, decrypts the sensitive fields (Metadata, RequestBody, ResponseBody), stores both encrypted and decrypted logs in R2 for archival, and forwards the decrypted logs to Datadog Logs API.
+This Worker receives encrypted logs from Cloudflare AI Gateway via Logpush, decrypts the sensitive fields (Metadata, RequestBody, ResponseBody), stores the decrypted logs in R2 for archival, and forwards the decrypted logs to Datadog Logs API.

 ## Architecture